 All guests are required to have comprehensive travel insurance coverage.
 Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends that the travel insurance policy covers trip cancellation insurance, trip delay (interruption or after departure coverage), baggage and repatriation.
 ExpeditionTrips can assist you with this.

 Hot Air Ballooning Option:

+Not included in cruise rate.
 Pre-booked option for up to 50 guests.
 Hot air ballooning must be booked at time of reservation.
 Each tethered hot balloon flight will be about 15 minutes in duration.
 A certificate will be provided as a memento.

 *Emergency Evacuation Insurance:

-Emergency evacuation coverage to a maximum benefit per paying passenger of $100,000 is included in the cost of this expedition.
-Included coverage is applicable only to travel between the first and last day of the expedition purchased.
-Additional days of travel prior to the expedition and/or after the expedition are not covered by the included emergency evacuation insurance.
+Emergency evacuation coverage to a maximum benefit per paying passenger of $500,000 is included in the cost of this expedition.
+Included coverage is applicable only while traveling with the shipping company between the first and last day of the expedition.
+Additional days of travel prior to the expedition and/or after the expedition, including pre- and post-packages/hotels/flights, purchased from the shipping company or from suppliers other than the shipping company, are not covered by the included emergency evacuation insurance.
 We strongly advise all passengers to purchase medical, cancellation and baggage insurance, and additional emergency evacuation coverage.